Ain't No Sunshine by Bill Withers is such a beautiful song and it's proof that you don't need fancy chord progressions to write a true masterpiece.

-- Length - 2.05
+- Difficulty - easy

-HUNDREDS of fingerstyle guitar lessons
+Get HUNDREDS of fingerstyle video lessons for an incredible 40% OFF!

 For the verse we use our thumb to play the bass notes of each of the chords and our 1st (i), 2nd (m) and 3rd (a) fingers to play the D, G and B strings.
-First we pluck the bass note and then we play the rest of the chord all together missing out the high E string.
-This pattern continues throughout the entire song.